 Your strategy starts with keyword research.
 What keywords do pre-retirees use when they are seeking financial advisors?
 It could be a string of keywords that includes: Pre-retiree, financial advisor, location.

 This process works best when you want to reach a particular type of investor.
 That’s because the type of investor (pre-retiree) can be embedded in the keywords that they use to find advisors.

 There is an even bigger potential market for reaching investors who are seeking financial information.
 Using the example of the pre-retiree, this person could be seeking information about rolling assets from a 401k plan into an IRA.

 They are seeking information before they are seeking advisors.
 You could have a significant competitive advantage if your firm is the source of the information they are seeking.
 That’s because they find the information on your blog site, which creates an opportunity to enhance your credibility and market your service and/or provide free information that has registration requirements.

 Advisors want contacts that they can sell to right away.
 Consequently, they are not as interested in contacts that end-up in their drip systems.
 However, sometimes these are their best contacts.
 For example, the pre-retiree who is going to leave the workforce in six months and will be rolling $1.8 million into an IRA.

 Multi-channel marketing is the logical extension of SEO, SEM, and referral-based marketing system.
-It is a single strategy that is implemented across multiple channels: SEO, SEM, Social, Drip, purchase leads, etc.
+It is a single strategy that is implemented across multiple channels: SEO, SEM, Social, Drip, purchase leads, hosting webinars, etc.

 Multi-channel creates more opportunities for investors to connect to your firm.
 It does not matter how investors search for financial advisors – it is vital that they find your firm and visit your website.
 This is your one-time opportunity to market your services to prospective clients.